-- To win points, all matches must be played, except in the event of a default when those points are awarded to the team not defaulting. - Makeup matches shall be made within 14 days from scheduled match day except during the month of December, in which case they shall be made up no later than January 15. - All games and points prior to interruption shall stand. - Captains shall make appropriate notes of score, server, player locations, etc., at the same time of interruption of play. - Makeup matches after interruptions shall resume play with the same players in the same court position at the same club location.
+- To win points, all matches must be played, except in the event of a default when those points are awarded to the team not defaulting. - Makeup matches shall be made within 14 days from the scheduled match day except during the months of November and December when all matches must be completed by December 15 and January 15, respectively. - All games and points prior to interruption shall stand. - Captains shall make appropriate notes of score, server, player locations, etc., at the same time of interruption of play. - Makeup matches after interruptions shall resume play with the same players in the same court position at the same club location.
 If the home team does not have courts available, the match may be played at the opponent's club.
-Makeup matches can be played at night if the courts at either club have lights.

-- A home team has a responsibility to offer at least three dates to the visiting team.
+Makeup matches can be played at night if the courts at either club have lights. - A home team has a responsibility to offer at least three dates to the visiting team.
 Makeup matches may start at any time.
 However, it is not necessary to play all positions on the same date.
-If captains cannot agree, all unplayed matches will be played on the second Sunday at 1:00 p.m. following the date of the originally scheduled match except for matches scheduled during the month of November, all of which must be completed by December 15, and matches scheduled during the month of December, all of which must be completed by January 15. - If captains agree to play each position on different days, the captain is only required to provide the lineup of any players playing on that day. - Makeup matches scheduled due to an interruption after the original match began: If one of the teams cancels the scheduled and agreed upon makeup date, the League reverts to USTA rules which state that you must default that court if unable to play on the scheduled and agreed upon makeup date. - If inclement weather occurs on the makeup date, one additional week will be allowed for makeup.
-This does not apply to the extended makeup matches for the month of November and December when all matches must be completed by December 15 and January 15, respectively. - 7.
+If captains cannot agree, all unplayed matches will be played on the second Sunday at 1:00 p.m. following the date of the originally scheduled match.
+This does not apply to the extended makeup matches for the months of November and December when all matches must be completed by December 15 and January 15, respectively. - If captains agree to play each position on different days, the captain is only required to provide the lineup of any players playing on that day. - Makeup matches scheduled due to an interruption after the original match began: If one of the teams cancels the scheduled and agreed upon makeup date, the League reverts to USTA rules which state that you must default that court if unable to play on the scheduled and agreed upon makeup date. - If inclement weather occurs on the makeup date, one additional week will be allowed for makeup.
+This does not apply to the extended makeup matches for the months of November and December when all matches must be completed by December 15 and January 15, respectively. - 7.
 A pro or designated representative (captain or co-captain) should be at every match. - 8.
 Game and tiebreak scoring are to be kept by the players on court.
 No other person should be on court during match play. - 9.
 Coaching of any kind is prohibited and may result in a sportsmanship grievance being filed against the offending player/team. - 10.
-Cell phone use All cell phones must be off.
-Use of a cell phone on court (receiving/calling/texting, etc.) results in that team being penalized one point.
-This can be the basis for loss of game, a tie-break, or a match. - When a cell phone belonging to a player on court rings during a point, the opponent has the right to stop the point and claim one point as a deliberate hindrance. - When a cell phone belonging to a player on court rings between points, between games, or on the changeover, the opponent has the right to claim the next point as if it has been played. - Players must play a let if play is stopped because a cell phone rings from:
+Smart Device Use As used herein, a "Smart Device" shall mean a cell phone, a smart watch, or any other similar device.
+All Smart Devices must be off; provided, however, that this does not prohibit the use of a smart watch for purposes of fitness tracking and/or health monitoring which is expressly permitted.
+Use of a smart device on court (receiving/calling/texting, etc.) results in that team being penalized one point.
+This can be the basis for loss of a game, a tiebreak, or a match. - When a smart device belonging to a player on court rings during a point, the opponent has the right to stop the point and claim one point as a deliberate hindrance.

+- When a smart device belonging to a player on court rings between points, between games, or on the changeover, the opponent has the right to claim the next point as if it has been played. - Players must play a let if play is stopped because a Smart Device rings from:

-An adjacent court
+An adjacent court Spectator areas

-Spectator areas